pagaslav/yachtsescape-com/README.md

 A bug was identified on the yacht management page where the "Fleet" navigation button is displayed in blue, even when the user is not on the fleet page.
 This happens because the URL starts with `/yachts`, incorrectly highlighting the button as active.

 ##### Steps to Reproduce
+1. Log in as an administrator.
-1. Navigate to the yacht management page.
+2. Navigate to the yacht management page.
-2. Observe the "Fleet" button in the navigation bar.
+3. Observe the "Fleet" button in the navigation bar.
-3. Notice that the "Fleet" button is highlighted in blue, even though the user is not on the fleet page.
+4. Notice that the "Fleet" button is highlighted in blue, even though the user is not on the fleet page.
-4. Verify the URL starts with `/yachts`.
+5. Verify the URL starts with `/yachts`.

 ##### Expected Behavior
 The "Fleet" button should only be highlighted when the user is on the fleet management page.
 It should reflect the actual active section.